Conditions of sale for fishing licences and permits

 1. A DAERA rod licence is issued in line with the Fisheries Act (Northern Ireland) 1966 and in regulations made under the act and anglers should make themselves aware of these.

 2. A rod licence is valid only for the period recorded when you buy it.
 This period will be on your email confirmation or receipt.

 3. The rod licence is issued by the Department of Agriculture, Environment and Rural Affairs (DAERA) as an authority to fish.
 It's not meant to give rights to fish in any particular waters.
 The holder of the licence must make sure that they have the permission of the fishery owner.
 The holder of a game rod licence must make sure that such waters are open to fishing.

 5. Any salmon, sea trout, brown trout or rainbow trout inadvertently caught by the holder of a coarse rod licence must be immediately returned unharmed to the waters from which they were taken.

-7. Game rod licence holders are legally required to make a catch return for salmon and sea trout.
-However, all anglers, game and coarse will be contacted by the DAERA to encourage catch returns for other species as well.
+7. Game rod licence holders are must legally make a catch return for salmon and sea trout.
+However, all anglers, game and coarse, will be contacted by the DAERA to encourage catch returns for other species as well.

 9. The holder must give such information about their angling activities on departmental waters as the department or any authorised person may need.

 13. A DAERA permit may be forfeited at the discretion of DAERA should the holder break the rules.

 The main angling regulations can be found at:

-A full copy of the Fisheries Act (Northern Ireland) 1966 and the other relevant legislation can be found at the links below:
+A full copy of the Fisheries Act (Northern Ireland) 1966 and the other relevant legislation can be found at the following links: